projectsveltos/addon-controller/README.md

 <img src="https://raw.githubusercontent.com/projectsveltos/sveltos-manager/master/logos/logo.png" width="100">

+## What it is
-Sveltos is a policy driven approach to manage kubernetes resources and helm charts in ClusterAPI clusters.
-Sveltos provides declarative APIs to provision new features like Helm charts, ingress controllers, CNIs, storage classes and other resources in a given set of Kubernetes clusters.
+Sveltos is tool for policy driven management of kubernetes resources and helm charts in [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) powered Kubernetes clusters.
+Sveltos provides declarative APIs to provision  features like Helm charts, ingress controllers, CNIs, storage classes and other resources in a given set of Kubernetes clusters.
+Sveltos is a freely available and open source.
+Sveltos is very lightweight and can be installed onto any Kubernetes clusters in minutes.

 ## How it works
 The project follows the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and it uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which provides a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.

 The project requires [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) to be installed in such cluster.
 [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) is a Kubernetes sub-project focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.

 ## Description
 ![sveltos logo](./doc/sveltos.png)